Complexity in International Banking: Patterns and Implications for Risk (2018-)

 For an overview, see Eugenio Cerrutti, Ricardo Correa, Elisabetta Fiorentino, and Esther Segalla, “Changes in Prudential Policy Instruments—A New Cross-Country Database,” International Journal of Central Banking 11, no. 2 (2015).

 Download the database

-The website, produced by scholars associated with the IBRN, offers for access to data sources, theoretical and empirical academic research on global banking themes, and information on regulatory initiatives.
+The Halle Institute for Economic Research, together with scholars associated with the IBRN, launched the International Banking Library, which offers access to data sources, theoretical and empirical research on global banking themes, and information on regulatory initiatives.

 Evaluation of Post-Crisis Financial Regulatory Reforms